2017 Virginia gubernatorial election

 The 2017 Virginia gubernatorial election was held on November 7, 2017.
-Incumbent Democratic Governor Terry McAuliffe was unable to run for reelection, as the Constitution of Virginia prohibits the officeholder from serving consecutive terms, although he later announced his campaign for a second term in the 2021 election.
+Incumbent Democratic governor Terry McAuliffe was unable to run for re-election, as the Constitution of Virginia prohibits the officeholder from serving consecutive terms; he later ran unsuccessfully for a non-consecutive second term in 2021.

 Primary elections took place on June 13, 2017.
 Virginia utilizes an open primary, in which registered voters are allowed to vote in either party's primary election.
-The Democratic Party nominated Ralph Northam and the Republican Party nominated Ed Gillespie.
-The Libertarian Party nominated Clifford Hyra by convention on May 6, 2017.
+Democrats nominated incumbent lieutenant governor Ralph Northam and Republicans nominated former RNC Chair Ed Gillespie.
+Libertarians nominated Clifford Hyra by convention on May 6, 2017.

-In the general election on November 7, 2017, Democratic nominee Ralph Northam defeated Republican nominee Ed Gillespie, winning by the largest margin for a Democrat since 1985.
+In the general election on November 7, 2017, Northam defeated Republican Gillespie, winning by the largest margin for a Democrat since 1985 (This margin would be broken by Abigail Spanberger in 2025).
 Northam assumed office as the 73rd Governor of Virginia on January 13, 2018.
 The election had the highest voter turnout percentage in a Virginia gubernatorial election in twenty years, with over 47% of registered voters casting their ballot.